FailAcademy/learning/adp-vancouver/_lessons/week-03/02-state-events.md

 Continue working on the client side of your Boomtown application now that you are able to load data from your server in it.

+Use the new container pattern that we learned today to make API calls to your GraphQL server using `<Query />` component to load data in your pages.

 **Tip!** In addition to the Material UI components, **[react-gravatar](https://github.com/KyleAMathews/react-gravatar)** to load user profile images based on their email addresses.
 This package is already installed in the Boomtown Stater&mdash;you simply need to read its docs and use it.

 ---